Standard-to-Dialect Transfer Trends Differ across Text and Speech: A Case Study on Intent and Topic Classification in German Dialects: Abstract

 \section{Abstract}

 Research on cross-dialectal transfer from a standard to a non-standard dialect variety has typically focused on text data.
-However, dialects are primarily spoken, and non-standard spellings are known to cause issues in text processing.
+However, dialects are primarily spoken, and non-standard spellings cause issues in text processing.
 We compare standard-to-dialect transfer in three settings: text models, speech models, and cascaded systems where speech first gets automatically transcribed and then further processed by a text model.
-In our experiments, we focus on German and multiple German dialects in the context of written and spoken intent and topic classification.
-To that end, we release the first dialectal audio intent classification dataset.
-We find that the speech-only setup provides the best results on the dialect data while the text-only setup works best on the standard data.
+We focus on German dialects in the context of written and spoken intent classification -- releasing the first dialectal audio intent classification dataset -- with supporting experiments on topic classification.
+The speech-only setup provides the best results on the dialect data while the text-only setup works best on the standard data.
 While the cascaded systems lag behind the text-only models for German, they perform relatively well on the dialectal data if the transcription system generates normalized, standard-like output.